 Okay, so what baby food is safe for little ones who've begun solids?
 Firstly, it's recommended when introducing solid food to give only one new food at a time and to wait for a few days between introducing another to help you determine if your baby is allergic or unable to tolerate certain foods.

-When it comes to healthy foods infant cereal, softly cooked, and finely chopped or pureed vegetables, fruits, and meats are generally accepted as suitable for your six-month-old child.
+When it comes to healthy foods infant cereal, softly cooked, and finely chopped or pureed vegetables, fruits, and meats are generally accepted as suitable for your six-month-old child,as long as they have no added sugar or salt.
 It's important to keep in mind that offering a wide variety of foods in addition to breast milk or formula can help enhance the acceptance of new solid food and can pave the way for healthy eating habits early on.

 Your job is to pay attention to your child's hunger cues, pick up on the signs that they're ready for solids and finger foods, and present them with age-appropriate healthy choices.
 If in doubt, your baby's healthcare provider can offer you advice to find the right feeding routine for your child!